Cxde02/Tamam-Rides-Car-Rental-Application/README.md

   <li><strong>Interactive Chatbot:</strong> Enhancing user experience, Tamam Rides incorporates a fully operational chatbot.
 This feature serves as a reliable customer support resource, addressing queries and providing assistance in real-time.</li>
 </ol>

-##### In the `android/app/google-services.json` file, replace 'xxx' with your API key to configure the Google Maps services.
+##### In the `android/app/google-services.json` file, replace 'xxx' with your API key to configure the Google Maps and Firebase services.